rackerlabs/technical-blog/_posts/2020-03-12-get-started-with-ORAchk.md

 ### Run ORAchk

-We recommend that you run ORAchk from the Linux command line as the **root** user, as shown in the following example:
+We recommend that you run ORAchk from the Linux command line as the **root** user as shown in the following example:

     [root@host1 orachk]# ./orachk